SGG-Modding/Hades2ModWiki/docs/creating-mods/first-mod-guide/1-mod-template.md

 In this first part of the guide, you'll learn how to clone and set up your own copy of the [Hades II Mod template](https://github.com/SGG-Modding/Hades2ModTemplate).

 To get started, navigate to the latest release of the [Hades II Mod template](https://github.com/SGG-Modding/Hades2ModTemplate/releases/latest), and download the `hades2-mod-template.zip`.
-Unzip the contents of this folder to where you'll be doing your mod development, and push the contents to a new GitHub repository.
+Unzip the contents of this folder to where you'll be doing your mod development, open it in your chosen code editor and push the contents to a new GitHub repository.

 :::note[Symlinking to r2modman]
 It's recommended to create a symlink from your mod development folder to the `ReturnOfModding` folder used by r2modman, as described in the [Development Environment](../development-environment.md#creating-a-aymbolic-link-from-your-development-directory-to-r2modman) guide.